Support vector machines and Radon's theorem: Conclusion

 \section{Conclusion}

 In this paper, we examined the interaction between support vector machines and Radon's theorem.
 After establishing background on SVM, Radon's theorem, and some additional algebraic tools in Sections~\ref{sec:svmbackground} and~\ref{sec:radon}, we report on support vectors and their possible Radon configurations in Sections~\ref{sec:RadonsThmandSVM} and~\ref{sec:svm-general-selected}.
-Given a set of linearly separable data, the projection of the convex hulls of the support vectors to the separating hyperplane intersect.
-Furthermore, if the points are in strong general position, then there is a unique point of intersection, the Radon point.
-Also for points in strong general position, we show there can be at most $n+1$ support vectors in $\R^n$.
-Finally, we show that given linearly separable data in strong general position, there exists an $\varepsilon>0$ such that perturbing the data points by at most $\varepsilon$ keeps the set of support vectors the same.
-These results lead to additional problems and questions we can ask.
+Given a set of linearly separable data, the projection of the convex hulls of the positive and negative support vectors to the separating hyperplane intersect if and only if the separating hyperplane is optimal.
+Furthermore, if the points are in strong general position, then there is a unique point of intersection, the Radon point, if and only if the separating hyperplane is optimal.
+For points in strong general position, there can be at most $n+1$ support vectors in $\mathbb{R}^n$, and every number of support vectors from $2$ to $n+1$ can be attained.
+Finally, we show that given linearly separable data in strong general position, there exists a $\delta>0$ such that perturbing the data points by at most $\delta$ preserves the data points labeled as support vectors.

-Our research shows that for generic points there is a maximum number of support vectors, and that we are guaranteed to get one of a certain number of Radon configurations.
-If we do not have a Radon configuration or we have too many support vectors, then the data is not generic in the sense that arbitrarily small perturbations can change the set of support vectors.
+Our research shows that for points in strong general position there is a maximum number of support vectors, and that we are guaranteed to get one of a certain number of Radon configurations.
+If a computation returns too many support vectors, this means that the data is not in strong general position, implying that small perturbations could change the set of support vectors.
 Alternatively, the code computing the support vectors needs to be run at an increased level of precision.
-We found this to be the case when running standard MATLAB and python algorithms for hard margin support vector machines: for large numbers of generic points, the code would return more than $n+1$ support vectors in $\R^n$, meaning the level of machine precision needs to be increased.
+We found this to be the case when running standard MATLAB and python algorithms for hard margin support vector machines: for large numbers of points, the code could return more than $n+1$ support vectors in $\mathbb{R}^n$, but those additional support vectors disappeared upon increasing the level of machine precision.

 We share a list of questions that are natural to ask following our results.

 \begin{question} What can be said for spherical or ellipsoidal SVM?
 See for example~\cite{yao2008utilizing}, especially Figure~3 within.
 In hard margin spherical SVM, we suppose that the two classes of data can be separated with one class inside a sphere, and with the second class outside.
 Ellipsoidal SVM is analogous, except that the sphere is generalized to also allow for separating ellipsoids.
 What is the maximal number of possible support vectors for separable points in general position for spherical and ellipsoidal SVM, where ``general position" will have to be re-defined for this new context?
 Is there a version of Radon's theorem that relates to spherical or ellipsoidal SVM? \end{question}